- Using less energy

 8.2.1 Use Less Energy

-A high take-up of energy-efficiency measures is needed across our 581,000 homes and 53,000 commercial and industrial premises.
-These technological changes must be combined with enhancing awareness and understanding of energy issues so that our behaviour avoids wasting energy and uses it more efficiently.
+A high take-up of energy-efficiency measures is needed in our buildings, which must be combined with enhancing awareness of energy issues so that our behaviour avoids wasting energy.
 These measures are discussed in detail in the Built Environment section of this Plan.

-Using less energy to meet our transport requirements starts with reducing the need to travel.
+Using less energy for transport starts with reducing the need to travel – by using online communication or by enabling communities to regain local services, for example.
 For essential journeys we should consider using active travel (walking and cycling), buses and trains, or shared mobility schemes including car share.
 Due to Devon’s low population density, private vehicle use will continue, especially for journeys within rural areas and between rural areas and towns.
-For these, electric vehicles will reduce energy demand as they are over four times more efficient than a petrol or diesel car.2 However, it is important that petrol and diesel vehicles are not just swapped for electric vehicles without considering alternatives because electric vehicles still place demands on natural resources (such as cobalt in battery production), contribute to micro plastics (e.g. from tyre dust) and miss the opportunity to make us more active.3 These measures are discussed in detail in the Transport section of this Plan.
+These measures are discussed in detail in the Transport section of this Plan.

 8.2.2 Transition to Renewables